Compound of five cubes

 The compound of five cubes is one of the five regular polyhedral compounds.
 It was first described by Edmund Hess in 1876.

-It is one of five regular compounds, and dual to the compound of five octahedra.
-It can be seen as a faceting of a regular dodecahedron.
+Its vertices are those of a regular dodecahedron.
+Its edges form pentagrams, which are the stellations of the pentagonal faces of the dodecahedron.

 It is one of the stellations of the rhombic triacontahedron.
+Its dual is the compound of five octahedra.
 It has icosahedral symmetry (Ih).

+The compound of five cubes can also be known as a rhombihedron.

 Geometry

-The compound is a faceting of a dodecahedron (where pentagrams can be seen correlating to the pentagonal faces).
+The compound is a faceting of the dodecahedron.
 Each cube represents a selection of 8 of the 20 vertices of the dodecahedron.

 If the shape is considered as a union of five cubes yielding a simple nonconvex solid without self-intersecting surfaces, then it has 360 faces (all triangles), 182 vertices (60 with degree 3, 30 with degree 4, 12 with degree 5, 60 with degree 8, and 20 with degree 12), and 540 edges, yielding an Euler characteristic of 182 − 540 + 360 = 2.